Common mistakes parents make

 Step-by-step

-- Set one small weekly target with the teacher.
+- Set one small lesson target with the teacher.

 - Create a 5‑minute daily routine to support that target.